 Toppings

-- 1 Cup Cherry Tomatoes sliced (*option to divide or replace with olives)
+- 150 grams cherry tomatoes, sliced or cut into quarters (*option to divide or replace with olives)

 Instructions

-- In the bowl of a stand mixer gently hand whisk together yeast, honey, and warm water (110 F).
-Let yeast mixture sit for 10-15 minutes until frothy. *If mixture is not frothy, check for expired yeast date and start again.
+- In a large mixing bowl hand whisk together yeast, honey, and the 120 grams (½ cup) of the warm water (110℉/ 45℃).
+Let mixture sit for 10-15 minutes until frothy. *If mixture is not frothy, check for expired yeast date and start again.

-- In a separate whisk together all purpose flour, bread flour, and fine sea salt to evenly distribute.
+- In a separate bowl whisk together the all purpose flour, bread flour, and fine sea salt to evenly distribute.

-- Pour 1 Tablespoon of olive oil over the top of the dough.
+- Pour 1 tablespoon of olive oil over the top of the dough.
 Lightly coat your hands in olive oil and gently shape the dough into a ball.
-This is achieved by taking your hands along the bowl and lifting the sides of the dough gently back onto itself toward the center.
+This is achieved by taking your hands along the bowl and lifting the sides of the dough upward and then gently folding it back onto itself toward the center.
+Repeat this two times for a series of 3 stretch and folds of the dough.

-- Cover the bowl tightly with plastic wrap and place it in the refrigerator.
-Allow dough to rest in the cold fridge for 8hrs and up to 16 hrs.
+- Drizzle the remaining 2 tablespoons of olive oil onto and around the dough.
+Cover the bowl tightly with plastic wrap and place it in the refrigerator.
+Allow dough to rest in a cold fridge for at least 8 hrs and up to 20 hrs.
 I prefer to make my dough the evening or night before I want to bake focaccia.

 - When ready to make your focaccia, remove the bowl from the fridge.
-The dough will have absorbed all the olive oil and doubled in size.
+The dough should have risen and doubled in size.

-- Prepare a 13×9 inch baking pan with a light coating of butter, making sure to rub into the corners.
+- Prepare a 9x13-inch (22x33-cm) baking pan with a light coating of cold butter, making sure to rub into the corners.

 - Transfer the dough from the bowl into the prepared pan.
-Loosely cover with plastic wrap.
+Loosely cover it with plastic wrap.

-- The dough now needs a second "warm" rise to come to room temperature.
+- The dough now needs a second "warm" rise at room temperature.
 Place the dough in a warm spot or in the oven with just the light on.
 Allow the dough to rest for 1-2 hrs until doubled in size and filling up the pan.

 - Remove plastic wrap from the pan.
 Lightly coat your hands in olive oil and gently use your finger tips to guide the dough into filling up the pan.